kayvane1/tailpages/experience.md

 - Developed an ML based product from idea stage to production deployment across 2 cloud platforms.
 This included internal pitches for funding at KPMG with the seed investment from the firm £250k with further investment in progress.

 - Problem Statement: It is time consuming and difficult to properly classify a company's trading activity.
-The trading activity exposes the bank to a level of risk and drives the majority of the due dilligence requirements.
-Additionally, this activity could change at any point in time without informing the bank.
+Within banking, knowing what your customers do and where they operate is key to managing financial crime.
+A company's trading activity exposes their banks to a certain level of risk and drives the majority of the due dilligence requirements.
+Additionally, this is not a point in time problem as a business banking customer could change their main trading activity at any point in time without informing their bank.

 - The product is a Machine Learning based alternative to understanding customer trading activities using online digital traces and extrapolating the risk they provide to a Bank.
 Uses Natural Language Processing to emulate analyst lead investigations.